The Most Sustainable Jeans Brands

 There’s nothing quite like a great pair of jeans.
 And the most sustainable pair of jeans are the ones that you can wear hundreds of times.
 So we set out to find the most well made, sustainable denim brands with jeans that are likely to become a well-loved staple in your wardrobe.

 We vetted denim brands based on transparency, carbon emissions measurement and reduction efforts, material selection, and business model.
 We also looked into ethical labor, packaging and waste, and other environmental efforts.
-Based on these criteria, we ranked brands as Good, Better, Best, or Avoid.
+Based on these criteria, we ranked brands on a scale of 1 to 5.

 All of our picks are over $100, which is notably more than you’ll spend on jeans at most fast fashion brands.
 Shopping more sustainably often means shopping for the long term.
 A sustainably made, durable pair of jeans can last you 10 years, while fast fashion jeans, made with a lot of synthetic fibers stretch and deteriorate in a couple years making the cost per wear the same, if not higher, than jeans that will last you longer and have a lower cost on the planet.